-- Welcome Circle where children with teacher facilitation discuss issues that may be positively or negatively affecting the relationships in the group and collaboratively finds ways to improve these relationships - Positive gestures as the students enter the classroom - Zones of Regulation (How are you felling today?) - Munch and Move - Loose Parts Playground - Ninja Warrior Obstacle Course - Meditation - Common and consistent rules, routines and expectations across the whole school in the classroom and the playground based on 3 words - SAFE, RESPONSIBLE, LEARNER - Revisiting our St Mary's Way student statement
+- Welcome Circle where children with teacher facilitation discuss issues that may be positively or negatively affecting the relationships in the group and collaboratively finds ways to improve these relationships - Positive gestures as the students enter the classroom - Zones of Regulation (How are you felling today?) - Munch and Move - Loose Parts Playground - Ninja Warrior Obstacle Course - Meditation - Common and consistent rules, routines and expectations across the whole school in the classroom and the playground based on BE SAFE, BE RESPECTFUL, BE RESPONSIBLE.
+BE PROUD - Revisiting our St Mary's Way student statement